xz0127/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Assign Feature

-#### Proposed Implementation
+#### Implementation

-The Assign feature is implemented to allow users to assign a specified patient into a specified appointment date and time.
+The `assign` feature is implemented to allow users to assign a specified patient into a specified appointment date and time.
 To avoid cyclic dependency, only an `Appointment` has an attribute of `Patient` object instead of `Appointment` object and `Patient` object refer to each other.<br><br>

 This feature creates a new Appointment instance, which is stored in an instance of `UniqueAppointmentList`, which in turn is stored in the `AppointmentBook`.
 These classes are part of the `model` component.<br><br>

 The feature is supported by the `AssignCommand` class which extends the abstract class `Command`, and `AssignmentCommandParser` which implements the `Parser` interface.
 These classes are part of the `logic` component.<br><br>

 The following class diagram showcases the relationship between the main classes that support this command and key attributes and methods: